 This fiberglass reinforced plastic pliers may be overkill on this project, but still a great tools when dealing with battery or solar panels.

 I’m just using the cardboard to slowly push it inside.

 The last operation is to make sure it does not move anymore, either with extra soldering or simply tape it.

 You can now remove the backup battery wire.

 Congratulations, you just managed a full battery replacement on your bank identification device.

-You save yourself 20 phone calls, at least 2 trips to the bank corporate branch, one month wait and less plastic in the trash tonight.
+You save yourself 20 phone calls asking you 5 new passwords, at least 2 trips to the bank corporate branch, one month wait and less plastic in the trash tonight.

 Please dispose of the old Lithium coin to a dedicated bin for recycling.